coffeegist/bob-the-builder/README.md

 # Bob the Builder

 Can we build it?
 Yes we can!
 Bob is a framework for automating builds for payloads in a "scriptably" configurable way.
+Read more at [https://coffeegist.com/security/automation-through-azure-with-bob/](https://coffeegist.com/security/automation-through-azure-with-bob/).

 ## Dependencies